mightymaxworks/pickleplus/DEVELOPMENT_ACCURACY_FRAMEWORK.md

 ### Mandatory Return Protocol
 After completing each development phase, developers MUST:
-1. Navigate to `/coaching-workflow-analysis` (Development Dashboard)
+1. **AUTOMATIC REDIRECT**: System automatically navigates to `/coaching-workflow-analysis` (Development Dashboard)
 2. Update the completion status for the feature being worked on
 3. Verify all test routes are accessible from the dashboard
 4. Document any issues or blockers discovered
 5. Only proceed to next feature after dashboard verification

+**Implementation**:
+- ✅ Created `client/src/lib/developmentWorkflow.ts` with automatic redirect functions
+- Use `completeFeatureAndRedirect()` after any feature completion
+- Use `logFeatureCompletion()` to track progress across all modules
+- System automatically navigates to `/coaching-workflow-analysis` after integration/completion phases

 ### Test Route Accessibility
 The Development Dashboard MUST provide: